SDSilicus/ccda-xslt-vulnerabilities/README.md

 review this post-mortem, understand the risks, and ensure that the proposed fixes are in place.

-## The Vulnerabiliy: view a document, experience a data breach
+## The Vulnerability: view a document, experience a data breach

 The short story is: Friendly Web EHR's C-CDA viewer was vulnerable to cross-site scripting attacks.
 If a clinical user merely *viewed* a malicous